Topology of Discrete Quantum Feedback Control: Symmetry classification of feedback control

 where $\hat{P}_m$ is a projection operator satisfying $\hat{P}_m^\dag=\hat{P}_m$ and $\hat{P}_m\hat{P}_{m'}=\delta_{m,m'}\hat{P}_m$.
-An important property of the projective measurement channel \eqref{eq_CPTP_proj} is that its eigenvalues are either zero or one, which follows from the Hermiticity and idempotence of projection operators (see Appendix \ref{sec_proj_channel} for the proof).
-Physically, this property is related to the repeatability of projective measurements, that is, repeated projective measurements after a projective measurement with outcome $m$ always yield the same outcome $m$ \cite{NielsenChuang_book}.
+A key property of the projective measurement channel \eqref{eq_CPTP_proj} is that its eigenvalues are either zero or one, which follows from the Hermiticity and idempotency of projection operators (see Appendix \ref{sec_proj_channel}).
+Physically, this property is related to the repeatability of projective measurements; that is, repeated projective measurements after the first projective measurement with outcome $m$ always yield the same outcome $m$ \cite{NielsenChuang_book}.
 To identify the possible symmetry classes of the projective measurement channel \eqref{eq_CPTP_proj}, we note that a certain BL symmetry places a constraint on the eigenvalues of a CPTP map.
 Let $\xi$ be an eigenvalue of a CPTP map $\mathcal{E}$.
 Then, if this CPTP map has $P$ symmetry \eqref{eq_BL_P} or $C$ symmetry with $\epsilon_C=-1$, $-\xi$ is also an eigenvalue of $\mathcal{E}$ \cite{Ashida20}.
 Similarly, if a CPTP map $\mathcal{E}$ has $K$ ($Q$) symmetry, $\epsilon_K\xi^*$ ($\epsilon_Q\xi^*$) is also an eigenvalue of $\mathcal{E}$.
-Since a projective measurement channel \eqref{eq_CPTP_proj} always has an eigenvalue $+1$ but cannot have an eigenvalue $-1$, we conclude that $P$ symmetry and $X=C,K,Q$ symmetry with $\epsilon_X=-1$ cannot be a symmetry of the projective measurement channel (see Fig.~\ref{fig_proj_spec}).
-Thus, the possible symmetries of a CPTP map for projective measurement are the following ones:
+Since a projective measurement channel \eqref{eq_CPTP_proj} cannot have an eigenvalue $-1$, neither $P$ symmetry nor $X=C,K,Q$ symmetry with $\epsilon_X=-1$ can be a symmetry of the projective measurement channel (see Fig.~\ref{fig_proj_spec}).
+Thus, the possible symmetries of a CPTP map for the projective measurement are as follows:

 where $\eta_C,\eta_K=\pm 1$, and $\tilde{\mathcal{V}}_K,\tilde{\mathcal{V}}_K,\tilde{\mathcal{V}}_Q$ are unitary operators on the doubled Hilbert space.